VA Caregiver Support – Comprehensive Assistance for Family Caregivers

 - Homemaker and Home Health Aide Program: designed to help a Veteran with personal care needs.
 A home health aide will come to the home on a regular schedule to allow the caregiver time to take care of his or her own needs.

 - Home Telehealth: designed to give the Caregiver ready access to a care coordinator using technology in the home.
 Typically this is offered to individuals who live at a distance from a VA Medical Center.
+Home Telehealth services can also include education and training or online and telephone support groups.

 - Respite Care: Respite is time for relaxing and renewing your own energy.
 A Caregiver is eligible for up to 30 days of respite care per year.
 The care can be offered in a variety of settings including at home or through temporary placement of a Veteran at a VA Community Living Center, a VA-contracted Community Residential Care Facility, or an Adult Day Health Care Center.
-Respite care may also be provided in response to a Family Caregiver's unexpected hospitalization, a need to go out of town, or a family emergency.
+Respite care may also be provided in response to a Family Caregiver's unexpected hospitalization, a need to go out of town, or a Family emergency.

 - Home Hospice Care: During the advanced stages of a terminal disease, Home Hospice Care can offer comfort and supportive services for Caregivers and the Veteran.
 An interdisciplinary team of health care providers and volunteers from a local community hospice agency provide the services during this time.
 Bereavement care is also available for Caregivers and other immediate Family members.